shailisahu283/Waste-Management-Segmentation-CNN/README.md

 ---

-## 📝 Project Status
+## 📝 **Project Status**

 This project is currently in progress.

-Week 1 tasks have been completed, and further improvements will be made in subsequent weeks, such as fine-tuning the model, adding validation, and increasing dataset size.
+- **Week 1**: Completed initial data exploration, visualized class distribution, and began basic model setup.
+- **Week 2**: Implemented data augmentation techniques, applied a learning rate scheduler, and trained the model with augmented data.
+Accuracy and loss plots were generated to monitor training progress.

+Future improvements include:
+- **Fine-tuning** the model for better accuracy.
+- Adding **validation** during model training to improve reliability.
+- Expanding the **dataset** to include more diverse images for better generalization.
+- Implementing advanced **evaluation metrics** like precision, recall, and F1 score.

 ---